The Big Island Hawaii: Upcoming Events in Kona this May 2015

 Good news for weavers!
 If you love doing craft projects, why don’t you join the weaving classes for this year’s Lauhala conference?
 The president and founder of Ka Ulu Lauhala o Kona herself, Aunty Elizabeth Maluihi Lee will be there.
-She will share her knowledge and skills on ancient art of lauhala weaving to all participants.
+She will share her knowledge and skills on the ancient art of lauhala weaving to all participants.
 Master weavers from different parts of Hawaii will also join her in teaching students and anyone interested in lauhala products.

 If you are not the “crafty” type of person but you want to relax and enjoy the conference, just sit there and enjoy the crafts fair and a talk story.
 You can also make new friends there!